H.R. 6182: Find It Early Act

 People with dense breast tissue

-If a mammogram shows heterogeneously or extremely dense breast tissue, H.R.
-6182 would make qualifying follow-up imaging free at the point of care instead of leaving you to cover copays or deductibles.
+If a mammogram shows heterogeneously or extremely dense tissue, qualifying follow-up imaging would be covered with nothing owed at the point of care instead of leaving you to absorb copays or your deductible.

 Patients with elevated breast cancer risk

-People whose doctor sees added risk in their history
+People whose doctor sees risk in their history

-The bill is not limited to one checklist.
-If your clinician says your age, family history, ethnicity, race, or medical history means you need more imaging, you could still qualify.
+The bill isn't limited to one checklist.
+If your clinician decides your age, family history, race, or ethnicity warrants more imaging, you could still qualify for no-cost coverage.

 Medicare patients, military families, and veterans